The Improv Archive

 Second City Television, known as SCTV, premiered in 1976 in Canada, produced by The Second City Toronto and Andrew Alexander.
 The sketch comedy series featured ensemble members including John Candy, Martin Short, Eugene Levy, Andrea Martin, and Catherine O'Hara across its eight-year run.
 SCTV was broadcast nationally in Canada and syndicated in the United States, earning numerous Emmy Awards and establishing Second City alumni as defining voices in North American television comedy.

 Andrew Alexander and Len Stuart launched SCTV in 1976 as the first production of The Second City Entertainment Company, drawing its cast largely from the Toronto stage.
 The groundbreaking sketch series ran until 1984.
+Opened in 1973, rescued and rebuilt by producer Andrew Alexander from 1974, and the birthplace of SCTV, the company launched the careers of Dan Aykroyd, John Candy, Martin Short, Catherine O'Hara, Eugene Levy, Mike Myers,.